keven-deoliveira/EC444-Projects/quest-3/report.md

 ## Solution Design

 Our solution is real time, accurate and dynamic.
 The server recieves information from the sensors connected to the esp32 every second while also recieving a continuous stream from the raspberry pi camera.
 The server also sends an on/off signal to the esp32 on the same 1 second cycle to switch the LED on or off.
 Our server is listening to multiple ports to collect all of the information recieved from the sensors and camera.
-The server will parsect all the information by (*** ADD SERVER INFO HERE ***)
+The server will parsect all the information all of the information being sent to it and create an HTML page with all the information in one location.

-We port forwarded the server through a DDNS so that the webpage that the server creates with all the calculated information and graphs will be accessable to any device.
+We port forwarded the server through a DDNS so that the HTML page that the server creates with all the calculated information and graphs will be accessable to any device anywhere.

 ## Sketches and Photos